LittleFreeze/oop/War/Cards With Inheritance/ReadMe.txt

 I kept the deck in order by using single linked list of the cards.
 Each player then had their own deck that would be used to keep track of their cards.

+Update (3/14/19):

+I moddified the card, joker card, and standard card classes to allow for inheritance.
+I gave the card class the color and kind variables which are inherited by the standard card and joker card classes.
+I also added various functions that are inherited and used by the standard card and joker card classes.

 Update:

 I changed the Rank and Suit enums to a single char that is stored as 0b00rrrrss